Aliases for NCF2 Gene

 GeneCards Summary for NCF2 Gene

 NCF2 (Neutrophil Cytosolic Factor 2) is a Protein Coding gene.
 Diseases associated with NCF2 include Chronic Granulomatous Disease Due To Deficiency Of Ncf-2 and Chronic Granulomatous Disease.
-Among its related pathways are p53 Pathway (RnD) and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Signaling by GPCR.
 GO annotations related to this gene include protein C-terminus binding and Rac GTPase binding.
 An important paralog of this gene is NOXA1.

 UniProtKB/Swiss-Prot Summary for NCF2 Gene